poroping/terraform-provider-fortios/docs/data-sources/router_rip_neighbor.md

 layout: "fortios"
 page_title: "FortiOS: fortios_router_rip_neighbor"
 description: |-
-  Get information on a fortios neighbor
+  Get information on a fortios Neighbor.
 ---

 # Data Source: fortios_router_rip_neighbor
-Use this data source to get information on a fortios neighbor
+Use this data source to get information on a fortios Neighbor.

 ## Example Usage